-- dcn\filter (optional) the custom filter used to preprocess the DCN request and postprocess the DCN status message any JSON strings.
-By default, Unwired Server expects all DCN requests to be a valid JSON string.
-A DCN filter can be used to convert client specific DCN request strings to a valid JSON string as governed by the filter implementation. - ppm personalization parameters (for either the server or client side) that need to be explicitly defined in the DCN request.
+- Bindings (cols): name and values of operation parameters which are mapped to MBO attributes. - dcn\filter (optional) the custom filter used to pre-process the DCN request and postprocess the DCN status message.
+By default, Unwired Server requires the value of the dcn\request field to be a valid JSON string.
+A DCN filter is used to convert the dcn\request field from a client-specific format to a valid JSON string, before processing in the SUP server.
+The filter can also reformat the status message returned in the DCN response into a custom format defined by the user. - ppm personalization parameters (for either the server or client side) that need to be explicitly defined in the DCN request.
 The format must conform to the JSON messaging synchronization format, which is a Base64-encoded map of personalization parameters.
 For example, for runtime credentials sent via DCN, the PPM might be: